Trifa01/az-vm-custom-extension/README.md

-# Azure Windows Virtual Machine custom extension with bicep
+# Azure Virtual Machine custom extension with bicep
-How to install a custom extension on an Azure Virtual Machine
+How to install a custom Powershell extension on an Windows Azure Virtual Machine

 ## 1. Create your Virtual Machine
 ## 2. Create a Storage Account for your custom script